-Berge Rishiri is the latest handy-size vessel to be added to the Berge Bulk fleet.
-She was delivered on 16th January 2017 at 0720 hours (local Singapore time).
-Sailing under the flag of the Isle of Man, she commences her maiden voyage to the Port of Longview in Washington State (USA), where she will be loaded for a log shipment before heading to China for discharge.
+Berge Rishiri was the latest handy-size vessel to be added to the Berge Bulk fleet.
+She was delivered on 16 January 2017 at 0720 hours (local Singapore time).
+Sailing under the Isle of Man flag, she commenced her maiden voyage to the Port of Longview in Washington State (USA), where she was loaded for a log shipment before heading to China for discharge.

-Like her sister vessel, Berge Shari, she is equipped with the Propeller Boss Cap Fins (PBCF).
-PBCF is an energy saving device attached to the propeller of the vessel to improve its efficiency.
-This device, now fitted on many ships in our fleet, enables higher fuel savings.
-The technology used in her main engine electronically controls fuel injection and the exhaust value drive, which auto-tunes and ensures more efficient operation during slow-steaming.
+Alike sister vessel, Berge Shari, she was equipped with the Propeller Boss Cap Fins (PBCF).
+PBCF is an energy saving device attached to the propeller of the vessel to improve overall efficiency.
+This device, now fitted on many of our ships, enables higher fuel savings.
+The technology in her main engine electronically controls fuel injection and the exhaust valve drive, which auto-tunes and ensures more efficient operation during slow-steaming.

-Over the last couple of years, Berge Bulk expanded into the handy-size market and welcomed its first handy vessels– Berge Hakodate – in 2015.
-Berge Rishiri is the sixth and last in the series to be delivered.
-Along with her sister vessels, she was built in the Namura Shipyard in Hokkaido, the very same shipyard where the legendary founder of World Wide Shipping, Sir Y.K.
-Pao, built his first ship in 1962 – the ‘Eastern Sakura’.
+Over the last couple of years, Berge Bulk expanded our handy-size fleet.
+The first handy vessel, Berge Hakodate was built and delivered in 2015.
+Berge Rishiri is the sixth and final addition to the series.
+Like her sisters, she was built at the Namura Shipyard in Hokkaido, the same shipyard where the legendary founder of World Wide Shipping, Sir Y.K.
+Pao, built his first ship in 1962 – known as the ‘Eastern Sakura’.